-- 1. Modern Database Management, 12th Edition, by J. A. Hoffer, V. Ramesh and H. Topi, 2012, Pearson Prentice Hall, available at HOMER. - 2.
+- 1. Modern Database Management, 12th Edition, by J. A. Hoffer, V. Ramesh and H. Topi, 2015, Pearson Prentice Hall, available at HOMER. - Note: Homer informed me that the book is not available as hardcopy for this semester.
+You may need to purchase the online version. - 2.
 Essentials of Systems Analysis and Design, 3rd Edition, by J. S. Valacich, J. F. George, J. A. Hoffer, 2006, Pearson Prentice Hall.

-First book is required as textbook and second one is recommended book.
+First book is required as the textbook and the second one is a recommended book.
 Copies of both books are also available at the Information Center in reserve section.